OpenStackOnRaPi/ostackinstall/README.md

 $ sudo netplan generate      <=== neglect a WARNING about too open permissions
 $ sudo netplan apply         <=== neglect five WARNINGS about too open permissions

-ssh disconnects so reconnect, but using fixed IP addresses you set in file `50-cloud-init.yaml` check the connectivity
+# ssh now disconnects so reconnect, but using fixed IP addresses you set in file `50-cloud-init.yaml`
+# check the connectivity again and reboot for any case

 $ ping wp.pl
 $ sudo reboot
 ```